Trans-en-Provence case

-The Trans-en-Provence case was an event in which an unidentified flying object is claimed to have left physical evidence, in the form of burnt residue on a field.
+In the Trans-en-Provence case, an unidentified flying object is claimed to have left physical evidence in the form of burnt residue on a field.
 The event took place on 8 January 1981, outside the town of Trans-en-Provence in the French department of Var.
 It was described in Popular Mechanics as "perhaps the most completely and carefully documented sighting of all time."

 Renato Nicolaï account

-The case began on 8 January 1981, at 5 pm.
+The case began on 8 January 1981 at 5 pm.
 Renato Nicolaï, a 55-year-old farmer, heard a strange whistling sound while performing agricultural work on his property.
 He then saw a saucer-shaped object about 2.5 m in diameter land about 50 m away at a lower elevation.

-According to the witness, "The device had the shape of two saucers, one inverted on top of the other.
+According to the witness, The device had the shape of two saucers, one inverted on top of the other.
 It must have measured about 1.5 metres in height.
 It was the color of lead.
 This device had a ridge all the way around its circumference.
 Under the machine I saw two kinds of pieces as it was lifting off.
 They could be reactors or feet.
 There were also two other circles which looked like trapdoors.
-The two reactors, or feet, extended about 20 cm below the body of the machine."
+The two reactors, or feet, extended about 20 cm below the body of the machine.

 Nicolaï claimed the object took off almost immediately, rising above the treeline and departing to the northeast.
 It left burn marks on the ground where it had supposedly sat.